tldr-pages/tldr/pages/common/pass.md

 # pass

-> Safely store and read passwords or other sensitive data easily.
+> A tool to store and read passwords or other sensitive data easily.
 > All data is GPG-encrypted, and managed with a git repository.
 > More information: <https://www.passwordstore.org>.